Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Louisiana Capital Gains Tax

-Both long- and short-term capital gains are taxed as regular income in Louisiana, meaning they're subject to the rates listed above.
-Remember, they are between 1.85% and 4.25%, depending on your taxable income.
+Both long- and short-term capital gains are taxed as regular income in Louisiana, meaning the flat 3.00% income tax rate.
 One exception to that is gains resulting from the sale of a non-publicly traded business or interest in such a business, including corporations, partnerships and limited liability companies.
+For the deduction to apply, the business must have been owned for a minimum of five years directly preceding the sale or exchange.

 Louisiana Cigarette Tax